-These data reveal that some TSOs in the poorest areas have been a little more successful in raising income levels significantly (22%) compared with the most affluent areas (19%).
+These data reveal that TSOs in the poorest areas have generally been a little more successful in raising income levels significantly (22%) compared with the most affluent areas (19%).
 But at the other end of the spectrum, poorer areas have also been much more likely to have experienced significantly falling income (18% in EID 1-2 compared with only 9% in EID 9-10).
-It is clear that TSOs in the poorest areas are most likely to have mixed fortunes.